tirohan/IT-Grow-Division-ltd/Task 1/Readme.md

 `cd mnist-image-classification`
 3. Execute the Jupyter Notebook or Python scripts for the specific tasks you want to run:

-   - `mnist_image_classification.ipynb`: Jupyter Notebook for the entire project, including data preprocessing, model training, and evaluation.
+   - `MNIST_Task1.ipynb`: Jupyter Notebook for the entire project, including data preprocessing, model training, and evaluation.

    - Other scripts: Individual Python scripts for specific tasks (e.g., anomaly detection, 3D visualization).